-Antifungal medicines for vaginal thrush are available as creams or pessaries that are inserted into the vagina, or capsules that are taken by mouth.
+Antifungal medicines for vaginal thrush are available as creams or pessaries that are inserted into your vagina, or capsules that are taken by mouth.
 They are available on prescription and some can be bought from your pharmacy without a prescription, after discussion with your pharmacist.
 To ensure you get the right product, your pharmacist will ask you a few questions regarding your symptoms, and recommend a suitable product for you, or may refer you to your doctor.
 Read more about vaginal thrush.

 Vaginal creams and pessaries

 There are a variety of vaginal creams and pessaries available in New Zealand.
 They come in different strengths and should be used for the amount of time specified on the directions for use.
-A single large dose inserted into the vagina is often enough to clear a bout of thrush.
+A single large dose inserted into your vagina is often enough to clear a bout of thrush.
 Otherwise a lower dose is used for several days.
 Vaginal creams and pessaries can be bought from your pharmacy without a prescription, after discussion with your pharmacist.

 - Vaginal creams come as a tube of cream together with special applicators that you need to fill with the cream.
-The applicator is used to measure the right dose of cream and enables insertion of cream inside the vagina.
+The applicator is used to measure the right dose of cream and enables insertion of cream inside your vagina.
 Examples of vaginal creams include Clomazol®, Canestan®, Micreme® and Nilstat®.

-- Vaginal pessaries are compressed and moulded into a tablet that is inserted into the vagina with a special applicator, or they can be inserted carefully by hand.
+- Vaginal pessaries are compressed and moulded into a tablet that is inserted into your vagina with a special applicator, or they can be inserted carefully by hand.
 Examples of vaginal pessaries include Canestan®.

 - Vaginal creams and pessaries are best applied at night, before bed.
 There are directions inside the packet, and your pharmacist will give you directions on how to use them.